dannynacker/live_eeg/README.md

 ## Recommended wording for reuse

-This repository contains exploratory closed-loop EEG-to-strobe demonstrations developed for offline WinPython use with ANT EEG LSL streams and a custom stroboscopic stimulation device.
+This repository contains exploratory closed-loop EEG-to-strobe demonstrations developed for offline WinPython use with EEG LSL streams and a custom stroboscopic stimulation device.
 The code demonstrates several candidate approaches for estimating alpha/IAF-related control signals and transmitting them to the strobe over serial.
 These scripts are not validated neuromodulation or biofeedback tools, may entrain too locally or unreliably for such purposes, and do not resolve outstanding thermal sensor issues in the strobe hardware.

 ## Disclaimer